The Growing Room Festival is Room magazine’s inaugural literary festival, a celebration of diverse Canadian writers and artists.

 Saturday, March 11 - Sunday, March 12, 2017, 10am - 9pm

 The Only Way Out is Through: Writing About Trauma

 Evelyn Lau, Christine Lowther, Sonnet L'Abbé | Moderator: Elee Kraljii Gardiner

 March 11, 10:30am–12:00pm | Free | Multipurpose Room #2 @ Creekside Community Centre

 Many of us seek to escape the traumatic memories that haunt us—to heal and move on from the things that have happened to us.
-Could writing be a way out?
+Could writing be a way through?
 Many recommend writing as a method of healing from trauma, but it’s easier said than done.
-Join Evelyn Lau and Christine Lowther for a powerful discussion about sitting with your memories and leaving it all on the page.
+Join Evelyn Lau, Christine Lowther, Sonnet L'Abbé, and Elee Kraljii Gardiner for a powerful discussion about sitting with your memories and leaving it all on the page.